ttntm/ttntm/src/blog/2018/05-Tailwind-menu.md

 title: Building a Responsive Menu with Tailwind CSS
 slug: tailwind-responsive-menu
 date: 2018-09-20
 description: This article shows how to build a responsive menu/navigation with Tailwind CSS and also includes a CodePen example.
-Updated 03/2020.
 tags:
   - css
   - guide
   - tailwind
 image: /img/blog/default.jpg
+updated: 2020-03-15
 ---

 ## Tailwind CSS